 - Body size and composition

 - Age: "As you get older, it is common for the amount of muscle mass an individual has to decrease unless they diligently work to maintain it," Froerer says.
-As the amount of muscle mass decreases, overall body composition will show that fat mass will account for more of your total body weight.
+As muscle mass decreases, overall body composition will show that fat mass will account for more of your total body weight.
 "This will lead to burning less calories at rest.”

 - Sex: Men typically have lower body fat and more muscle mass than women—even of the same weight and age—which results in a higher caloric burn.